 However, that doesn’t mean you need to kick your parents out of your life.
 What you see as their hate towards your boyfriend, they probably see as their concern for you.
 First, if you haven’t yet, try to talk to them to find out the exact reasons for their worry.
 Are they afraid you will lose your culture?
 Do they think a man with different background can’t truly understand you?
 Don’t defend Oppa, just hear what they have to say.
 After you understood their fears try to comfort them.
 If it’s culture, tell them it is important to you and you will do everything to keep it (even if that is not entirely true) and so on.

-In the end, I would like to recommend a book “Kissing Outside the Lines: A True Story of Love and Race and Happily Ever After”.
-It is written by an American actress Diane Farr who is now married to a Korean-American man and they have three children.
+In the end, I would like to recommend a book “Kissing Outside the Lines: A True Story of Love and Race and Happily Ever After“.
+It is written by an American actress Diane Farr who is now married to a Korean-American man Seung Yong Chung and they have three children.

-This book got raving reviews on Amazon, but I must admit I didn’t think so highly of it.
-It seemed to me the writer was trying too hard to convince us his family was discriminating her for the sake of writing an interesting book.
-That his family was in fact welcoming and accepting is shining through the pages all the time.
+This book got really good reviews on Amazon, but I must admit I didn’t think so highly of it.
+It seemed to me the writer was trying too hard to convince us his Korean family was discriminating her and that she was faces with prejudices for the sake of writing an interesting book.
+That his family was in fact welcoming and accepting is shined through the pages all the time to me.

 However, this woman also interviewed and put into her book many other interracial couples or couples from different religious or cultural backgrounds.
 Some of them had lost contact with their parents and some managed to keep it so I think their experiences might help you.